heeropang/VirtualPullDown/README.md

 ### Plot pTM and ipTM values

-The method `plot_ptm_iptm` fetches pTM and ipTM values from json files of Alphafold output and use gnuplot to plot the values.
+The method `plot_ptm_iptm` fetches pTM and ipTM values from json files of ColabFold output and use gnuplot to plot the values.

 ```Python
 #!/usr/bin/env python3